FrankHassanabad/suricata-sample-data/README.md

 # suricata-sample-data

-Repository of different output of Suricata data sets.
+Repository of different outputs of Suricata run against different [pcap](https://en.wikipedia.org/wiki/Pcap) data sets.
 You can download the Suricata data sets from the releases page of this repository.
-Optionally you can read below on how to create your own data sets.
+Optionally you can read below on how to create your own data sets from your own [pcap](https://en.wikipedia.org/wiki/Pcap).

 # Background

-[Suricata](https://suricata-ids.org/) is a engine is capable of real time intrusion detection (IDS), inline intrusion prevention (IPS), network security monitoring (NSM) and offline pcap processing.
+[Suricata](https://suricata-ids.org/) is an engine that is capable of real time intrusion detection (IDS), inline intrusion prevention (IPS), network security monitoring (NSM) and offline pcap processing.